 Southminster also recognized the increasing need to provide the handicapped with better access to the church and its facilities.
 From 1990 to 2002, an exterior ramp was constructed, a wheelchair-accessible washroom was built, and an elevator installed as our Millennium project.

 Music has always played an important role in the life of Southminster.
 Installed in 1932, our heritage Cassavant Frères organ, with more than 2000 pipes, proudly reverberates with sound on Sundays and at other times in celebrations, concerts and special activities throughout the year.
 In July 2009, the chancel area was reconstructed to accommodate more fully our ministries of music, outreach, and faith development.
 Musical events are becoming an increasingly visible link between Southminster and our neighbours and community.
-In the winter and spring of 2013 “Doors Open for Music at Southminster,” a series of weekly Wednesday noon-time concerts, was launched with great success and is now in its seventh season.
+In the winter and spring of 2013 “Doors Open for Music at Southminster,” a series of weekly Wednesday noon-time concerts was launched, and continues to run, with great success.

 Thanksgiving Sunday Celebration. (photo: Anne Whitehurst)